lavary/laravel-menu/README.md

 ?>
 ```

-You can also add class 'active' to the anchor element instead of the wrapping element:
+You can also add class `active` to the anchor element instead of the wrapping element:

 ```php
 <?php